Skip to Main Content

 Of Counsel

-J. Wayne Cropp is a member of the Business Department at Baker Donelson with a focus on environmental law, public policy, and economic development.
+J. Wayne Cropp focuses his practice on environmental law, public policy, and economic development.

 Professional Biography

-During his tenure as executive director of the Chattanooga-Hamilton County Air Pollution Control Bureau (1979 – 1990), Wayne developed the implementation strategies that brought worldwide recognition to Chattanooga's environmental initiatives.
+Mr. Cropp is a recognized author and lecturer on Clean Air Act issues.
+During his government regulatory tenure as Executive Director of the Chattanooga-Hamilton County Air Pollution Control Bureau (1979 – 1990), he developed implementation strategies that brought worldwide recognition to Chattanooga's environmental initiatives.
+In this role, he received the Air Conservationist of the Year Award from the Tennessee Conservation League in 1986.

-Included among his many activities are service on the national level as president of the Association of Local Air Pollution Control Officials (ALAPCO), now known as the National Association of Clean Air Agencies (NACAA), and participation in the development of the National Air Toxics Strategy, as codified in the 1990 Clean Air Act, through his tenure as chair of ALAPCO's Air Toxics Committee.
+On the national level, Mr. Cropp served as president of the Association of Local Air Pollution Control Officials (ALAPCO), now known as the National Association of Clean Air Agencies (NACAA).
+During his tenure as chair of ALAPCO's Air Toxics Committee (1983 – 1990), he contributed to the development of the National Air Toxics Strategy, codified in the 1990 Clean Air Act.

-• Listed in Best Lawyers in America® in Environmental Law (since 2018)
+• Listed in The Best Lawyers in America® for Environmental Law (since 2018)

 • Recipient – Corridor Champion Award, Tennessee Valley Corridor (2016)

-• Member – American Bar Association, Section of Environment, Energy, and Resources; subcommittees: Nuclear Law Committee and Renewable, Alternative, and Distributed Energy Committee
+• Member – American Bar Association, Section of Environment, Energy, and Resources, Air Quality subcommittee

 • President – Tennessee Junior Chamber of Commerce (1984 – 1985)